sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 Navigate to the "Settings" of your service, then go to the "Configuration" tab.

 Configure at least one API-key.
-It will be needed in your login service for callouts to the sorbay_risk service.
+It will be needed in your login service for REST calls to the sorbay_risk service.

 ## Configure your login service

-For simplicity, assume that your login service provides users who want to log in with a simple login mask with userid and password fields.
+For simplicity, let's assume that your login service provides users who want to log in with a simple login mask with userid and password fields.
-That may be different in practice, but there should be a means to weakly authenticate a userid before using the sorbay_risk service.
+That might of course be different in practice, but there must be a means to weakly authenticate a user (resp. its userid) before using the sorbay_risk service.

-And assume that the base URL for the sorbay_risk service is https://risk.sorbay.com/myriskservice.
+And let's assume that the base URL for the sorbay_risk service is https://risk.sorbay.com/myriskservice.

 <span style="color:red">***TODO***</span> Where would the base URL be obtained from?
 Shown in the service GUI?
 Would it be derived from the service name??